Interest Sessions & Workshops Descriptions

 Building Literacy and Musicianship Skills into the Choral Rehearsal: TONAL

 Helping singers become musically literate is central to the school and church choral curriculum.
 While there is much agreement about why we should teach sight singing, there is less agreement about how we should teach those skills.
 Are we teaching students to be independent musicians or savvy symbol decoders?
 This session will present real world concepts to implement a sound before symbol approach to teaching tonal literacy—an approach that will help students learn to read music from the inside out.
 To aid the development of aural-oral tonal skills, a sequence of vocal pitch exercises will be presented in a graphic form that can be utilized in the choral rehearsal setting via transparencies or an LCD projector.
 Specific techniques for developing rhythm reading readiness, literacy, audiation, musical memory, dictation, improvisation, elementary composition and application of rhythm literacy skills to choral literature will be addressed.

 Building Literacy and Musicianship Skills into the Choral Rehearsal: MELODIC

 These sessions will focus on melodic reading skills and applying the skills to choral literature that reflects the skills of the singers.

 Vocal improvisation is central to developing musicianship and demonstrates the student’s comprehension; it is analogous to conversation in language.
-In spite of its importance, improvisation is rarely addressed in the choral setting.
+In spite of its importance, improvisation is rarely addressed in the choral and instrumental setting.
 Many teacher-conductors lack experience improvising and/or lack training to teach improvisation, consequently they are afraid to tackle it.
 During this experiential session, improvisation will be defined, the irreplaceable benefits will be explored, and specific, sequential techniques for teaching improvisation will be experienced.